Do you want to create an eCommerce website with WooCommerce? This is a step-by-step tutorial for beginners to set up a WooCommerce store on WordPress.

 - Short Description.
 This product description is visible on archive or catalog pages below the product image.
 Add a short and intriguing description here.

 - Product Categories.
 Assign a category for your product.

 - Product Tags.
 This is similar to WordPress tags; it helps you organize products with different tags.

 - Product Image.
 This is the main product image that is visible on the catalog pages.
 Add the best picture of your product here.

-After filling up all the details, click on the “Publish” button to add products to your online store.
+After filling up all the details, click the “Publish” button to add products to your online store.